hmcts/sscs-ccd-definitions/README.md

 docker build --no-cache -t hmctspublic.azurecr.io/sscs/ccd-definition-importer:dev -f ../docker/importer.Dockerfile .
 ```

-### Import definition to local environment
+### 3. Import definition to local environment

 The following command will load the definition to your local environment.

 There are two parameters:

-* Environment - use local for development
+* Environment: Use local for development
-* Image tag   - the tag given to the Docker image to be used to create the spreadsheet
+* Image tag: The tag given to the Docker image to be used to create the spreadsheet

 The 'dev' in the command below refers to the 'dev' tag added to the image in the previous command.